Robot Monster: Production

-Twenty-five-year-old writer/director Tucker made Robot Monster in four days for an estimated $16,000.
+25-year-old writer/director Tucker made Robot Monster in four days for an estimated $16,000, although film journals from the time reported that it cost $50,000.
 Except for a few scenes at a house in Los Angeles and a building site near Dodger Stadium, most footage was filmed outdoors in Bronson Canyon, the site of innumerable motion pictures and TV settings.
+It also included stock footage from Flight to Mars (1951) and One Million B.C.
+(1940).
+Its working titles were Monsters from the Moon and Monster from Mars.
 Principal photography on Robot Monster wrapped on March 23, 1953.

-Robot Monster's very low budget did not allow for a robot costume as first intended, so Tucker hired his friend Barrows, who had made his own gorilla suit, to play Ro-Man; Tucker then added a space helmet similar to those used in Republic serials such as Radar Men from the Moon.
+Robot Monster's very low budget did not allow for a robot costume as first intended, so Tucker hired his friend George Barrows, who had made his own gorilla suit, to play Ro-Man; Tucker then added a space helmet similar to those used in Republic serials such as Radar Men from the Moon.

 Robot Monster is similar in its plot to Invaders from Mars, released a month earlier by 20th Century Fox.
 Both films contain a young boy, stumbling upon an alien invasion, who is captured as he struggles to save his family and himself.
 As the alien commences the final destruction of Earth, the boy awakens to find it was all a dream.
 Barrett recalled in an interview that the film's original screenplay was designed as reality, but director Tucker changed his mind and then shot a new twist ending that showed the film's story has been a boy's dream that is about to come true.

 In Robot Monster's opening credits, "N. A. Fischer Chemical Products" is given prominent credit for the "Billion Bubble Machine", used as part of Ro-Man's communication device for reporting to his superior, the Great Guidance.

 The film was preceded in theatres by Stardust in Your Eyes, a one-reel 3D monologue by comic/impressionist Trustin Howard, performing under his stage name "Slick Slavin."

+Casting

+While George Barrows physically portrayed Ro-Man, the character's voice was dubbed by veteran radio actor John Brown.

+The leading man role was played by George Nader, a 20th Century Fox and RKO Pictures contract player who had mainly played minor roles.
+Robot Monster was his first leading role, and two years after its release he would win a Golden Globe Award for New Star of the Year – Actor for the film Four Guns to the Border.
+He thereafter signed with Universal Studios, where he starred mostly in secondary features.